gihansp/AI-Assisted-Inventory-Management-System/README.md

 3. Create a new MySQL database named phoenix for the project.

-4. Import the database schema and seed data (if available) into your MySQL database.
+4. Import the database schema and seed data (phoenix.sql) into your MySQL database.

 5. Open your web browser and navigate to http://localhost/ to access the project.

+### Model with Python Installation (AI part)

+6. Download the  whole AI part folder including weights file and the cfg file for the AI model and place them in the appropriate location within the project.

+7. Run the Python file project.py to start adding items to the AI-assisted inventory management system.